 As you can see, he has a 5-star rating which is made up of over 2,000 reviews from happy customers.
-This is very difficult to fake, and given that he has a “top rated seller” badge from Fiverr it’s likely that he is pretty safe.
+This is very difficult to fake, and given that he has a “top rated seller” badge from a site like Fiverr it’s likely that he is pretty safe.

 5. Figure out how to communicate, share files and review progress

 The last stage is to figure out how you will communicate and how you will review each others progress.
 Of course, if you’re using a site like 99Designs then most of it will happen on-site.

 For external projects and freelancing staff, I like to use a site like Trello that allows you to manage projects and communicate with staff and colleagues in a very methodical and clear way.